amigus/dnsmasq-ansible/docs/getting-started.md

 ansible-playbook -i inventory.yaml amigus.dnsmasq.dnsmasq
 ```

-If everything is set up correctly, it will install Dnsmasq on the target(s). :tada:
+It will install Dnsmasq on the target(s) if everything is set up correctly.
+:tada:

 !!! tip
     The Ansible [documentation](https://docs.ansible.com/ansible/latest)